mxmpl/mxmpl.github.io/index.md

 In this project, I developed an AI which can play Tetris indefinitely by using a genetic algorithm.

-The AI decide the best move for a given Tetris piece by trying out all the possibile moves.
+The AI decides the best move for a given Tetris piece by trying out all the possibile moves.
 The score is computed by doing the dot product between a vector of parameters of the AI and a vector of grid data, composed of the aggregate height, complete lines, holes and bumpiness.
-I then used a genetic algorithm to get the best parameters for the AI.
+Then, I used a genetic algorithm to get the best parameters for the AI.

 # Superpixels